What is psikat?

 Action Description

-Delete Track Removes the track.
-Disabled when only one track remains.
+Delete Track Removes the track

-Move Left Swaps the track with its left neighbour.
+Move Left Swaps with the left neighbour

-Move Right Swaps the track with its right neighbour.
+Move Right Swaps with the right neighbour

 Copy, Cut, and Paste

-• Cmd+X — cut the selection
+• Cmd/Ctrl+X - cut the selection

 Moving Notes